-All students enrolled in a graduate or professional program at the University of Wisconsin-Madison are eligible to apply.
+All currently enrolled, degree-seeking graduate students (M.S./M.A./MPH & Ph.D.) at the University of Wisconsin-Madison are eligible to apply.

-- Be enrolled full-time and making progress toward a graduate or professional degree
+- Be enrolled full-time and making progress toward an M.S./M.A./MPH or Ph.D. degree

 - Be in good academic standing (minimum 3.0 GPA)

 - Be engaged in (or planning to begin) research on a topic relevant to planetary health

 - Be available during the 2021/2022 academic year.
 Participation in scholarship program events is required.

 - Have the support and commitment of your faculty advisor to participate in the program.
 Faculty advisor participation is required.

 Note: Graduate students who have previously received a Planetary Health Graduate Scholarship award are eligible to apply and receive funds; however, priority consideration will be given to first-time applicants.

 Priority will be given to applicants with pre-dissertator status.
 Applications will be reviewed by a faculty committee and awards will be announced by April 1, 2021.

 - Remain actively enrolled in an M.S./M.A./MPH/Ph.D. program at the University of Wisconsin-Madison during the entire 2021/2022 academic year.